gitchrisadams/Flask-Docker-NGINX-MySQL-WSGI-GUNICORN-Starter/README.md

 Make sure port 80 on the host is not being used by another container, otherwise the port should be changed.

+## First time run of docker-compose:

+`docker compose up --build`

+You may see errors on first run while database is being created.
+Just CTL-C and run again:

+`docker compose up --build`

 ## Deploy with docker compose

 ```bash